New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Overview of Main Results

 This establishes the fundamental link between the convergence of ERMs and empirical process bounds, typically derived via \emph{maximal inequalities}.
 In practice, not all $\theta \in \Theta_n$ can be the ERM with high probability, so one often restricts the supremum to a local neighborhood of $\theta_0$, a technique known as \emph{localization}, which is central to deriving sharp convergence rates for M-estimators \cite{vaart2023empirical, van2002m, van2017concentration}.
 For the remainder of this work, we generalize the notation and analyze the empirical process $\|\PP_n - P\|_\Fcal$ for an arbitrary function class $\Fcal$, emphasizing that our results extend beyond the ERM framework.

-Building on Dudley’s seminal work on Gaussian process suprema \cite{dudley1967sizes}, maximal inequalities for empirical processes, via covering and bracketing entropies, have been developed extensively; see \cite{talagrand1994sharper, mendelson2002improving, gine2006concentration} and the overviews in \cite{gine2021mathematical, vaart2023empirical}.
+Building on Dudley’s seminal work on suprema of Gaussian processes \cite{dudley1967sizes}, maximal inequalities for empirical processes, via covering and bracketing entropy, have been developed extensively; see \cite{talagrand1994sharper, mendelson2002improving, gine2006concentration} and the overviews in \cite{gine2021mathematical, vaart2023empirical}.
 Yet these classical results typically require uniform boundedness of $\Fcal$, limiting applicability in modern settings.
-Subsequent relaxations assume either an $L^2(P)$-integrable envelope or the existence of (weighted) $L^\infty$ covering/bracketing entropies \cite{van2011local, dirksen2015tail, nickl2022polynomial}, but these regularity conditions are still too restrictive for theoretical analysis of modern statistical learning procedures.
+Subsequent relaxations assume either an $L^2(P)$-integrable envelope or the existence of (weighted) $L^\infty$ covering/bracketing entropy \cite{van2011local, dirksen2015tail, nickl2022polynomial}, but these regularity conditions are still too restrictive for theoretical analysis of modern statistical learning procedures.

 In this work, we develop two maximal inequalities that dispense with these restrictive conditions, thereby broadening the scope of empirical process theory in analyzing modern statistical learning procedures.
 As an illustration, we first display the following informal version of Theorem~\ref{theorem: convergence of EP with L^1 integrable functions} and focus on the square-integrable setting for simplicity. \begin{theorem}[Informal version of Theorem~\ref{theorem: convergence of EP with L^1 integrable functions}] Let $F\geq 0$ be the envelope function of $\Fcal$, and assume $\|f\|_{L^{2}(P)}\leq\sigma$ for all $f\in\Fcal$.
 Then,